namiwa/go-web/README.md

 This was done to reduce fatigue writing static sites using only JavaScript or TypeScript based frameworks.

-Hugo exist to solve this problem, but I want to to do something from scratch to really understand how a simple static site generator.
+Hugo exist to solve this problem, but I want to to do something from scratch to really understand how a simple static site generator can work.

 ## Roadmap